rfdrake/docker-tftpd-hpa/README.md

 found I'd rather the package update immediately rather than wait until someone sees it out of date.

+.github/workflows/autobuild-dockerimage-package.yaml This workflow has been written to only update the docker image if the tftp package changes version.
+This should only happen if stable-slim updates to a new version, or if the tftp package has an update.

 # Running the container

     docker pull ghcr.io/rfdrake/tftpd-hpa